Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-maritime-machinations.md

 After Tallis goes down, Agatha will cast fog cloud and the hags will escape.
 Have them roll a Dexterity (Stealth) checks as a group against the PC's passive perception.
 If they fail, tell the Player they hear the front doors slam shut.

+***Describing Coven Magic.** As one hag casts a spell with coven magic, describe the two other hags chanting with her and providing somatic components for the spell.
+A successful DC 15 Intelligence (Arcana) check will reveal that one hag cannot cast a spell alone and needs her sisters for it.*

 # Appendix A

 {% include monster_details.html index="simon-gribblesnout" %}